Skip to main content

 As of 2026, the statewide average for homeowners insurance in Florida is approximately $3,800 per year, or about $317 per month.
 This represents a 6% increase year-over-year, but the market is stabilizing with 73 rate decrease filings and 94 zero-increase filings from major carriers in late 2025.
 Costs vary significantly by location, home value, and risk factors.

-Florida premiums are driven by four main factors: (1) Hurricane and wind exposure — coastal areas face elevated windstorm risk with separate wind deductibles of 2–5% of home value.
-(2) Litigation environment — Florida has the highest homeowners insurance litigation rate in the country, driving up claim costs.
-(3) Population density — dense coastal development increases repair costs and catastrophic loss exposure.
-(4) Construction standards — older homes with outdated roofs or non-concrete construction command higher premiums.
-The state's insurer market is also strained, with several carriers exiting Florida since 2023, reducing competition.
+Florida premiums are driven by four main factors: (1) Hurricane and wind exposure — coastal areas face elevated windstorm risk and may have separate hurricane or wind deductibles.
+(2) Claims and litigation environment — claim frequency, repair costs, and legal trends can affect carrier pricing.
+(3) Population density and property values — dense coastal development increases replacement-cost and catastrophe exposure.
+(4) Construction standards — older homes, roof condition, and weaker wind features can narrow the carrier market.
+The state's insurer market has also been strained by carrier exits and selective underwriting.

 Yes.
 As of late 2025, the Florida homeowners insurance market is showing signs of stabilization for the first time in three years.
 Major carriers filed 73 rate decrease requests and 94 zero-increase renewal filings with the Florida Office of Insurance Regulation.
 This represents a major shift from the 2023–2024 period when carriers were requesting double-digit increases.
 However, stabilization does not mean significant rate reductions — most decreases are modest (1–3%), and coastal and high-risk areas remain expensive.
 New entrants and re-entry of major carriers are expected throughout 2026, which should further improve competition and availability.